jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 TABLELAND COPILOT GUIDE — VERSION 7.5-GROK (2026-08-12)

-Last Updated 2026-08-12 (revision c) | Grok-native fork of the Tableland Copilot Guide.
+Last Updated 2026-08-12 (revision d) | Grok-native fork of the Tableland Copilot Guide.
 Parallel version 7.5 exists for Claude.
 Minimum plan: SuperGrok ($30/month) or X Premium+, running Grok 4.3 or newer; SuperGrok Heavy also supported.
 Native document generation (PDF, spreadsheets, slides) ships with Grok 4.3 on standard tiers.

+CHANGELOG → v7.5-GROK (2026-08-12, revision d):
+• EVIDENCE-BASED ASSET CHECK.
+Live testing showed the AI asking "Do you already have GTM_Strategy.docx?" while simultaneously referencing that file in Workspace Files.
+Rule hardened: look in Workspace Files BEFORE asking; never ask whether a document exists when it is visible; use the found / not-found scripts and wait at that fork.
+• NET-NEW QUESTIONS ONLY.
+Discovery Gap questions must never re-ask anything Discovery_Summary.docx or Workspace Files already answer; known facts go into the restate step for confirmation instead.
+Live testing showed channel mix and weekly hours being re-asked after discovery had answered both.
+• DATE TIE-BREAKER on Guide retrieval: when the web and attached Guides carry the same Last Updated date, use the WEB version.
+Same-day revisions (a, b, c, d) made equal dates a real case.

 CHANGELOG → v7.5-GROK (2026-08-12, revision c):
 • DISCOVERY SUMMARY BRIDGE (structural).
 Grok workspace conversations share files but cannot read each other's chat history, and Grok has no past-chats search, so Conversation 1 was starting blind.
 Conversation 0 now ends by generating Discovery_Summary.docx for upload to Workspace Files, and Conversation 1 opens by reading it.
 The Claude edition should adopt the same bridge rather than relying on past-chats search alone.